sindresorhus/sindresorhus.github.com/source/content/apps/plain-text-editor.md

 #### Why is there no way to print?

-The app is made using Apple's latest technologies (SwitUI) and they have not added print support there yet.
+The app is made using Apple's latest technologies (SwiftUI) and they have not added print support there yet.
+If you need to print, open the document in TextEdit instead.

 #### Why is it suddenly showing a scrollbar?